 Incomparable guide of all saṃsāra and nirvāṇa,

-To the unequalled, Drigung Rinchen Pal, I pay homage!
+To the unequalled, Drikung Rinchen Pal, I pay homage!

-—–by 8th Karmapa, Mikyo Dorje, excerpt from ‘Letter to Drigung Rinpoche’
+—–by 8th Karmapa, Mikyo Dorje, excerpt from ‘Letter to Drikung Rinpoche’

-On this new moon day today, I offer a brief, research article that considers the various (and substantial) compositions by 8th Karmapa, Mikyo Dorje (1507-1544) on the renowned set of teachings called Single Intention (Dgong gcig), by Drikung Kagyu founder, Jigten Sumgon (‘jig rten mgon po rin chen dpal, 1143-1217).
-It provides an overview of Mikyo Dorje’s life, his connection to Drigung and the Single Intention, and a catalogue of his works on Single Intention.
+On this new moon day today, I offer a brief, research article that considers the various (and substantial) compositions by 8th Karmapa, Mikyo Dorje (1507-1544) on the renowned set of teachings called Single Intention (dGong gcig), by Drikung Kagyu founder, Jigten Sumgon (‘jig rten mgon po rin chen dpal, 1143-1217).
+It provides an overview of Mikyo Dorje’s life and teachers, his connection to Drikung and the Single Intention, and a catalogue of his works on Single Intention (that are available online).
 Ending with some quotes from two of his Single Intention texts that illuminate his views on Buddha Nature and how it differs from the ground-of-all consciousness, as advocated in Mind-Only schools of thought.

 8th Karmapa, Mikyo Dorje (1507-1544)